Generalized Anxiety Disorder

 Along with seeking treatment to manage your anxiety disorder, there are a number of things you can do that may help when you’re feeling anxious.
 Alternative therapies can be good as a supplement to medication and/or therapy.
 Some of these include:

 Breathing exercises.
 When you’re anxious, your breathing can be quick and shallow, which reduces the amount of oxygen going to your organs.
 Learning how to breathe efficiently can help reduce some of the physiological symptoms of anxiety.
-Have a look at the Relaxation article for more information on breathing techniques.
+Have a look at the Relaxation and Developing Coping Strategies articles for more information on breathing techniques.

 Eating well and being active.
 Even though you might not feel like it, exercising and eating well can help when you are feeling down.
 Biological factors and social factors influence how you feel, how you react to, and how you think about yourself and other things.